shobhitpuri/ios-coding-challenge/README.md

 4. Tried snapshot testing, but due to shortage of time, couldn't set it up.

 ### Future Optimizations Plans
+1. Depending on need, access using disk based caching instead of in-memory for longer lasting cache.
-1. Incorporate webP / AVIF format if/when I was on the paid API plan.
+2. Incorporate webP / AVIF format if/when I was on the paid API plan.
-2. Consider decouping Network layer more maybe using a Factory pattern, such that if we use multiple Image APIs in future, the interface and logic of rest of the code remain same.
+3. Consider decouping Network layer more maybe using a Factory pattern, such that if we use multiple Image APIs in future, the interface and logic of rest of the code remain same.
 We only need to make
-3. Consider implementing Repository pattern around APIs to read from local data if data not returned from remote.
+4. Consider implementing Repository pattern around APIs to read from local data if data not returned from remote.
-4. Deciding Image quality to load based on network quality (releavnt with remote dealerships) - multiple libraries do that.
+5. Deciding Image quality to load based on network quality (releavnt with remote dealerships) - multiple libraries do that.
-5. Implement Logging (remote) using Singleton pattern for better debugging.
+6. Implement Logging (remote) using Singleton pattern for better debugging.
-6. Make the views more accessible, eg: [Apple Accessibility guidelines](https://developer.apple.com/design/human-interface-guidelines/accessibility) talk about having buttons irrespective of gestures on the views.
+7. Make the views more accessible, eg: [Apple Accessibility guidelines](https://developer.apple.com/design/human-interface-guidelines/accessibility) talk about having buttons irrespective of gestures on the views.
-7. Localization Support rather than harcoding strings
+8. Localization Support rather than harcoding strings
-8. For the cache size, check for existing free storage on devices before deciding the number.
+9. For the cache size, look into optimizing the max allowed size.
-9. Separate constants in the codebase for better readability.
+10. Separate constants in the codebase for better readability.
-10. Zoom feature
+11. Zoom feature
-11. Better testing coverage.
+12. Better testing coverage.
-12. Including performance benchmarks, performance tests,  snapshot tests, accessibility testing (and following best practises).
+13. Including performance benchmarks, performance tests,  snapshot tests, accessibility testing (and following best practises).
-13. Animations
+14. Animations
-14. Add brand colors
+15. Add brand colors
-15. Dark Mode support
+16. Dark Mode support
-16. Feature flags (maybe not needed for simple ones)
+17. Feature flags (maybe not needed for simple ones)

 ### Screenshots